cui0v0/Quark/zeta-todo/README.md

 * "External config" stuff can be removed and does not work anyway
 * RenderLayerHandler might be different
 * worldgen can be simplified a bit - just need a way to add a Singular feature to a biome in every step, then everything works itself out

+# can you add a note to the todo about datagen

+Sure I can do that

+quark datagen should be real